 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, The Age holds left-leaning editorial views and reports news factually, therefore we rate The Age Left-Center Biased, based on story selection and editorial positions that usually favor the left.
+- Overall, The Age holds left-leaning editorial views and reports news factually; therefore, we rate The Age Left-Center Biased based on story selection and editorial positions that usually favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: Australia 26/180
+Press Freedom Rank: MOSTLY FREE

-The Age is a daily newspaper from Melbourne, Australia, founded in 1854 by John and Henry Cooke, and Walter Powell.
-Two years later they sold the paper to Ebenezer Syme and James McEwan.
-Afer Ebenezer passed away, David Syme joined McEwan as a partner.
+The Age is a daily newspaper from Melbourne, Australia, founded in 1854 by John and Henry Cooke and Walter Powell.
+Two years later, they sold the paper to Ebenezer Syme and James McEwan.
+After Ebenezer passed away, David Syme joined McEwan as a partner.
 David Syme eventually became the publisher and subsequently became the owner.
 Due to his managerial practices, The Age became profitable and reputable.
 After the death of David Syme, his sons took control of the paper.
-Finally, after the last son Oswald Syme passed away his grandson Ranald Macdonald took control and appointed Graham Perkin as editor-in-chief.
-Under their management, The Age became the most influential paper of its time.
-As The Australian Dictionary of Biography (maintained by the Australian National University – ANU) states “Perkin turned The Age into a more interventionist and campaigning newspaper.
-It exposed financial scandals in State governments and corruption in the police force and attacked Federal governments for suppressing information.
-In the process, it attracted critics who thought it too ‘leftist’.”
+Finally, after the last son Oswald Syme passed away, his grandson Ranald Macdonald took control and appointed Graham Perkin as editor-in-chief.

 Funded by / Ownership